AwkwardTurtle42/AwkwardTurtle42.github.io/Spells.markdown

  18. **Finger Flare** - Make finger guns and fire a bright, but harmless, magical flare.
  19. **Fireball** - Cause an existing flame to explode in a d10 damage blast.
  20. **Fire Bolt** - Shoot a d10 bolt of fire from your finger, ignite the target on Direct Damage.
- 21. **Freezing Missile** - Fire a d8 magical dart, Direct Damage freezes them in place for a turn.
+ 21. **Freezing Missile** - Fire a d8 magical dart, Direct Damage freezes the target in place for a turn.
 Concentrate to hold them longer (WIL Save vs their STR).
  22. **Good Vibes** - A creature chills out until ill intent is shown.
  23. **Grease** - Launch a blob of slippery, flammable grease the size of your fist.
  24. **Haste** - Triple a creature’s speed.